shenxianpeng/blog/source/daily/index.md

 > Starting August 7, 2020, I would like to start recording some daily chores in English.

 ---

+## 11/10/2021 - Record every time I was praised.

+I would record every time I was praised, so that when I failed on something, I will look back to see these praised to gain confidence.

+Today, I have a meeting with foreign colleagues, I say more fluent than ever, and my manage mentioned my English improved a lot. this is the senond time he praised my English imporved.

+Next week, I need to prepare to share related to CI/CD/DevOps best practice I did before with other colleagues, this time just need to use Chinese :)

 ## 08/30/2021 - Bless my wife and me

 Hopes our dream could come true this time.
 Bless us ❤️